Canonical quantization of the covariant fields on de Sitter spacetimes: Introduction

-For this reason we concentrated on the Dirac field investigating the relation among the CRs and UIRs of the Dirac theory in momentum rep. on the de Sitter background \cite{Cnew}.
+For this reason, we concentrate on the Dirac field, investigating the relation among the CRs and UIRs of the Dirac theory in momentum rep. on the de Sitter background \cite{Cnew}.
 As mentioned, these CRs are induced by the linear reps. of the group $\hat G$ without to meet explicitly the linear reps. of the group $S(M)$.
-Nevertheless, the equivalence between the Dirac CR and a pair of the UIRs of the group $S(M)$ can be proved constructing the UIR generators in momentum rep. as one-particle operators of the QFT and deriving the Casimir operators.
-In this manner we found that the Dirac particle and antiparticle operators in momentum rep. transform according to the {\em same} UIR that can be one of the equivalent UIRs $(s,q)$, from the principal series \cite{linrep,linrep1}, labeled by the spin $s=\frac{1}{2}$ and $q=\frac{1}{2}\pm i\frac{m}{\omega}$ where $m$ is the fermion mass and $\omega$ is the Hubble constant of $M$ in our notation.
+Nevertheless, the equivalence between a Dirac CR and a pair of the UIRs of the group $S(M)$ can be proved by constructing the UIR generators in momentum rep. giving rise, after quantization, to the conserved one-particle operators of the QFT including the Casimir ones.
+In this manner we find that the Dirac particle and antiparticle operators in momentum rep. transform according to the {\em same} UIR that can be one of the equivalent UIRs $(s,q)$, from the principal series \cite{linrep,linrep1}, labeled by the spin $s=\frac{1}{2}$ and $q=\frac{1}{2}\pm i\frac{m}{\omega}$ where $m$ is the fermion mass and $\omega$ is the Hubble constant of $M$ in our notation.
 Note that the fundamental spinors we use here correspond to a fixed vacuum of the Bounch-Davies type \cite{BD} as in our de Sitter QED \cite{CQED}.

-This result is similar to that of special relativity where the particle and antiparticle operators in momentum rep. of any covariant quantum field with unique spin, $s$, transform alike under Poincar\'e isometries, according to the same Wigner UIR induced by the $2s+1$-dimensional UIR of the group $SU(2)$ \cite{W}.
-Obviously, this happens only if we respect the spin-statistic connection, assuming that the Dirac particle and antiparticle operators satisfy canonical anti-commutation rules.
+This result is similar with that of special relativity where the particle and antiparticle operators in momentum rep. of any covariant quantum field with unique spin, $s$, transform alike under Poincar\'e isometries, according to the same Wigner UIR induced by the $(2s+1)$-dimensional UIR of the group $SU(2)$ \cite{W}.
+Obviously, this happens only if we respect the connection between spin and statistic, assuming that the Dirac particle and antiparticle operators satisfy canonical anti-commutation rules.

-On the other hand, the concrete forms of the generators presented here allowed us to expand in momentum rep. the conserved one-particle operators corresponding to the de Sitter isometries via Noether theorem.
-We showed that for all these operators (energy, momentum, angular momentum, etc.) the contributions of the particles and antiparticles are {\em additive} in contrast with the conserved charge where these have opposite signs.
+On the other hand, the concrete forms of generators presented here allow us to expand in momentum rep. the conserved one-particle operators corresponding to the de Sitter isometries via Noether theorem.
+We show that for all these operators (energy, momentum, angular momentum, etc.) the contributions of the particles and antiparticles are {\em additive} in contrast with the conserved charge where these have opposite signs.
 We find thus that an important feature of the QFT on Minkowski spacetime can be retrieved on curved backgrounds.